 The following external websites contain primary source and educational materials helpful in researching this state.

 Most religious records are maintained at the local level.
 It is important to reach out directly to your ancestors' house of worship.
 Keep in mind that original records from a particular religious institution may also have been transferred to the custody of an area library, historical society, or denominational archive for preservation and research.
-See the Library of Congress Church and Synagogue Records for Genealogy Research Guide for additional information and research strategies.
+See the Library of Congress Research Guide Church and Synagogue Records for Genealogy for research strategies and resources.

 The following list provides a selection of the types of records and repositories that you may find for the denominations represented in your family or local history:

 Explore these resources for historical context and specific records that reveal details about the lives of Nevada ancestors.